-Digital government initiatives are not confined to the Netherlands.
-They are high on the agenda in the European Union (EU).
-Digitalisation transcends national boundaries, and our neighbouring countries and partners face similar challenges.
-This presents opportunities to address issues at a higher level than that of individual member states, with collaborative efforts on common issues in various programmes, including those outside of the EU.
+Digital government initiatives are not limited to the Netherlands.
+They are a high priority within the European Union (EU).
+Digitalisation goes beyond national borders, and our neighbouring countries and partners face similar challenges.
+This offers opportunities to tackle issues at a broader level than individual member states, through collaborative efforts on common issues in various programmes, including those beyond the EU.

 Policy